abacao/abacao.github.io/_posts/2025-06-18-SSL_Everywhere-.md

 And you should be set.

 Another option is using Duck DNS.
-You can see the following video https://www.youtube.com/embed/DjKom4B4USo?si=2mTOOYuxy4Zwk7-l and tutorial: https://www.learntohomelab.com/homelabseries/EP26_nginxproxymanagerssl/
+You can see the following [video](https://www.youtube.com/embed/DjKom4B4USo?si=2mTOOYuxy4Zwk7-l) and [tutorial](https://www.learntohomelab.com/homelabseries/EP26_nginxproxymanagerssl/)

 Have fun using LetEncrypt SSL in your Nextcloud, routable inside but not exposed into the internet.